 Click the links on the right to see Adam’s CV and client information leaflet.

 Adam works in public and human rights law, focusing on the rights of people who are disadvantaged, marginalised or vulnerable.
 Also a practising doctor, he is often instructed in cases that draw on his medical expertise.
 Health-related matters, prison law and general judicial review make up a large part of his practice.
+Adam has particular expertise in right-to-die litigation.
 He has represented clients before bodies ranging from parole boards to the UK Supreme Court.

 Chambers & Partners has recommended Adam for Administrative & Public Law and for Civil Liberties & Human Rights from the earliest opportunity, and named him as one of its ten Stars at the Bar of Five Years’ Call and Under.